tomatohammado/old-ga-installfest/README.md

   Open Terminal by:

   - Typing "Terminal" into Spotlight (ensure you select the Terminal app).
-Open Spotlight by clicking the little magnifying glass in the top-right corner of your screen, or hitting Command + Space. **Or...**
+Open Spotlight by clicking the little magnifying glass in the top-right corner of your screen, or hitting Command + Space.

-  - In the Finder, going to the "Applications" folder, then "Utilities", then double-clicking "Terminal".

   **NOTE** Terminal is not big on visual feedback.
 Terminal usually doesn't tell you when something worked.
 No news is good news.
 If you enter a command and Terminal doesn't say anything about it, it probably worked fine.